All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Building the case for GLP-1 therapy requires connecting your fibromyalgia to treatable metabolic factors:

-• Request comprehensive metabolic testing: fasting glucose, HbA1c, fasting insulin, HOMA-IR, complete lipid panel, and hsCRP.
+• Request thorough metabolic testing: fasting glucose, HbA1c, fasting insulin, HOMA-IR, complete lipid panel, and hsCRP.
 Abnormal results strengthen both the medical rationale and the insurance pathway for prescribing

 • Document your fibromyalgia severity with a validated tool.
 The Revised Fibromyalgia Impact Questionnaire (FIQR) takes 5 minutes and provides a baseline score your provider can track